Brown Eyed Girl | Chords + Lyrics

 Considering Brown Eyed Girl is one of 10 songs played on American radio to have over 10 million plays, I guess his frustrations are justified.

-Brown Eyed Girl chords | Related pages
+Brown Eyed Girl Chords | Related Pages

-Five similar tunes
+Five similar tunes | Chords + Lyrics

-- American Pie chords
+- American Pie chords by Don McLean

-- Don’t Look Back In Anger chords
+- Don’t Look Back In Anger chords by Oasis

-- Losing My Religion chords
+- Losing My Religion chords by R.E.M.

-- Moondance chords
+- Moondance chords by Van Morrison

-- Stuck In The Middle chords
+- Stuck In The Middle With You chords by Stealers Wheel

-Van Morrison
+Van Morrison tunes

-Starting out in his native Northern Ireland with the band Them, Van Morrison’s solo career began with one of the worst record deals in the history of the business.
+Starting in his native Northern Ireland with the band Them, Van Morrison’s solo career began with one of the worst record deals in the history of the business.

 His best-known tunes include Gloria, Brown Eyed Girl, Moondance, Crazy Love, Into The Mystic, and Have I Told You Lately.